There are many places to visit in Geneva, a city of half a million people and the second biggest city in Switzerland.

-It is visible from many parts of the city, and you could even see it from the airplane flying over Geneva.
+It is visible from many parts of the city, and you could even see it from the airplane flying over the city.

-When you come to Geneva, you would hardly miss Jet d’Eau even if you tried.
+When you come to here, you would hardly miss Jet d’Eau even if you tried.
 But why would you?